Marvelous (film): Critical reception

-As an independent film, Marvelous did not have a great deal of critical focus.
-What there was, was mixed.
+Marvelous received mixed reviews.
 Ronnie Scheib of Variety praised the "marvelously peculiar dialogue" and the good work of the actors.
-The reviewer at Moviefone.com calls it "a memorable satire."
-However, New York magazine found the script "uneven" and praised only the work of Ewen Bremner and referred to the work of the other actors as "overacting".
-MSN movies gives it three stars out of five.
+The reviewer at Moviefone.com called it "a memorable satire."
+However, New York magazine found the script "uneven" and praised the work of Ewen Bremner, but felt the rest of the cast was overacting.
+MSN movies gave it three stars out of five.